 4. Anvilfire - A great site full of resources for the beginner blacksmith and the seasoned metal banger.

-7. Home Metal Shop Club - Based in Houston, Texas this site has been around for a long time.
+6. Home Metal Shop Club - Based in Houston, Texas this site has been around for a long time.
 Lots of great hobby metal workshop projects.
-I have been downloading there monthly newsletter for as long as I have been on the web.

-8. Woodgears - Mattias Wandel is a true innovator and Canadian resource, Mattias sells some of the best diy woodworking shop plans I have ever come across.
+7. Woodgears - Mattias Wandel is a true innovator, Mattias sells some of the best diy woodworking shop plans I have ever come across.
 He also hosts pictures and the story behind many of his clients builds.

 Tool Sources And Supplies